If you’ve ever seen Eminem in his legendary Slim Shady video, you probably know how bleached hair looks.

 Usage of hydrogen peroxide releases oxygen straight into your beard root, reducing the pigment and thus making your beard lighter.
 It’s one of the basics of styling a thick beard, along with combs, beard oil, and craft beer foam.

-- Hydrogen peroxide works!
+- Hydrogen peroxide works for beard whitening!
 Your raven-black beard will become snow-white after a few treatments.

 - Bleaching your beard at home is MUCH more affordable than going to salons.